 Psychological Therapy: Finding The Right Type Of Treatment For You

-The types of symptoms will help narrow down the type of treatment therapist that an individual may need.
-If you've had similar symptoms in the past, you may already have a good idea of where to start.
-If you haven't, it can be helpful for you to have a diagnostic evaluation that will point you in the right direction.
+The types of symptoms you're experiencing may help you narrow down the type of therapist you seek.
+If you've had similar symptoms in the past, you might already know your diagnosis.
+It can be helpful to consider a diagnostic evaluation if you haven't.

 Symptoms in children and adults vary.
-Here are some common symptoms that children experience:
+Below are common adult mental health symptoms that might benefit from therapy: